Land0fChocolate/NewEmeraldRomHack/README.md

 - Perhaps a more interesting Tate & Liza event to get Jirachi?
 - Scott giving more interesting rewards to players who get all silver/gold symbols.
 - In-game resource that teaches the player braile.
 So that it isn't required to look out of the game to solve the braile puzzles.
+- TV advert that tells the player that the Mauville sweet shop has Rare Candy to sell.
 - Sort out the online/wireless features.
 Either find out how to make them work or remove them.
 - Better Game Corner games.
 May be a ton of work though.
 (Perhaps one could be a Battle Palace style battle where the Player places a bet?)
 - Better Battle Frontier level scaling.
 Open level puts opponent Pokemon to your highest level Pokemon.
 Should scale all Pokemon to a certain level like the battle facilities in future gens.